Estelope/FurEver/README.md

 - query petfinder api-check
 - hierarchy of needs?
 - add component tree?
+11/30/24
-- mobile friendly: possible mobile overlay for presentation??
+- Capacitorjs as native runtime environment - mobile friendly: possible mobile overlay for presentation or native app.
+-
 ## Known Bugs

 * If it crashes clone the repository and start again